 The Museum of Fine Arts, one of the world’s greatest art museums

-Kunsthistorisches Museum (Museum of Fine Arts) – One of the world’s greatest art museums and in a palace that’s a work of art itself.
+One of the world’s greatest art museums is without a doubt the Museum of Fine Arts in Vienna an all of its treasures and artifacts are in a palace that’s a work of art itself.

 Like the Louvre, serious art fans may wish to devote more than a day to its treasures.
-The mother of all Austrian museums – there is no other word to describe the “Kunst” other than mind boggling.
-It contains a world-class exhibit of the Habsburgs’ art collection, including Raphael, Titian, Caravaggio, Bosch, and Brueghel.
+The mother of all Austrian museums – there is no other word to describe the “Kunst” other than mind boggling – contains a world-class exhibit of the Habsburgs’ art collection, including Raphael, Titian, Caravaggio, Bosch, and Brueghel.

 Its, at the very least, a full day’s worth of sightseeing, if you intend to go through it thoroughly and attempt to ponder the importance of each major work.
 The better approach here is to break up sections of the museum and visit them over a series of days, or if that’s not an option, pick one section and concentrate on it alone.